Helvethor/confy/README.md

 ## What

-`Confy` is a small rust program that solves a recurring problem I had: changing the theme of multiple eterogeneous apps from a unique file.
+`Confy` is a small rust program that solves a recurring problem I had: changing the theme of multiple heterogeneous apps from a unique file.

 `Confy` may be used for much more than that tought, it's up to you to be creative.